 american opera projects

-Founded in 1988, AOP (American Opera Projects, Inc.) is at the forefront of the contemporary opera movement through its commissioning, developing, and producing of opera and music theatre projects, training programs for student and emerging composers and librettists, and community engagement.
+In 2019, American Opera Projects became The American Opera Project.
+But we are still AOP.
+As AOP, we continue a proud legacy of being at the forefront of the contemporary opera movement for over thirty years through the commissioning, developing, and producing of opera and music theatre projects, training programs for student and emerging composers and librettists, and community engagement.

-Recent AOP world premieres include Savage Winter (Pittsburgh Opera, 2018), The Echo Drift (PROTOTYPE Festival 2018), Three Way (Nashville Opera & BAM 2017), Hagoromo starring Wendy Whelan (BAM, 2015), Harriet Tubman: When I Crossed That Line to Freedom (Irondale Center, 2014), and The Blind (co-production with Lincoln Center Festival, 2013).
-As One, a chamber opera by Laura Kaminsky, Mark Campbell, and Kimberly Reed that follows a transgender person’s acceptance of identity, was developed and premiered by AOP in 2014 at the Brooklyn Academy of Music and has since become the most produced opera written in the 21st Century with over two dozen separate productions.
+Recent AOP world premieres include Savage Winter (Pittsburgh Opera, 2018), The Echo Drift (PROTOTYPE Festival 2018), The Blind (co-production with Lincoln Center Festival, 2013) and As One, a chamber opera developed and premiered by AOP in 2014 at the Brooklyn Academy of Music that has since become the most produced opera written in the 21st Century with over two dozen separate productions.

-Operas that were created in AOP’s development program First Chance and premiered with co-producers include The Summer King at Pittsburgh Opera (2017) and Michigan Opera Theatre (2018), Lucy and Independence Eve at Urban Arias (2017), The Scarlet Ibis at PROTOTYPE Festival (2015), Paul's Case at Urban Arias (2013) and PROTOTYPE Festival and Pittsburgh Opera (2014), Séance on a Wet Afternoon at New York City Opera (2011), Before Night Falls at Fort Worth Opera (2010) and Heart of Darkness at London's Royal Opera House (2011) and Opera Parallèle (2015).
+Operas that were developed by AOP and premiered with partner organizations include The Summer King at Pittsburgh Opera (2017) and Michigan Opera Theatre (2018), Lucy and Independence Eve at Urban Arias (2017), The Scarlet Ibis at PROTOTYPE Festival (2015), Paul's Case at Urban Arias (2013) and PROTOTYPE Festival and Pittsburgh Opera (2014), Séance on a Wet Afternoon at New York City Opera (2011), Before Night Falls at Fort Worth Opera (2010) and Heart of Darkness at London's Royal Opera House (2011) and Opera Parallèle (2015).